-- 228 The project involves collaborating with industry partners to design, engineer, and build solutions - 229 leveraging commercial off-the-shelf technology and cloud services to deliver a trusted cloud - 230 implementation.
-This implementation will allow organizations in regulated industries to leverage the - flexibility, availability, resiliency, and scalability of cloud services while complying with applicable - 232 requirements, such as the Federal Information Security Modernization Act (FISMA), the Payment Card - 233 Industry Data Security Standard (PCI DSS), and the Health Insurance Portability and Accountability Act - 234 (HIPAA), as well as industry-neutral voluntary frameworks like the NIST Cybersecurity Framework.
-The - technology stack includes modern hardware and software that can be leveraged to support the - 236 described use cases and to ease the adoption of cloud technology. - The example implementation is for a hybrid cloud use case, enabling an organization to lift and shift a typical multi-tier application between a private cloud stack located in the National Cybersecurity Center - typical multi-tier application between a private cloud stack located in the National Cybersecurity Center - 239 of Excellence (NCCoE) data center and the IBM public cloud over the public internet.
+The project involves collaborating with industry partners to design, engineer, and build solutions leveraging commercial off-the-shelf technology and cloud services to deliver a trusted cloud implementation.
+This implementation will allow organizations in regulated industries to leverage the flexibility, availability, resiliency, and scalability of cloud services while complying with applicable requirements, such as the Federal Information Security Modernization Act (FISMA), the Payment Card Industry Data Security Standard (PCI DSS), and the Health Insurance Portability and Accountability Act (HIPAA), as well as industry-neutral voluntary frameworks like the NIST Cybersecurity Framework.
+The technology stack includes modern hardware and software that can be leveraged to support the described use cases and ease the adoption of cloud technology.

+The example implementation is for a hybrid cloud use case, enabling an organization to lift and shift a typical multi-tier application between a private cloud stack located in the National Cybersecurity Center of Excellence (NCCoE) data center and the IBM public cloud over the public internet.

-240 1.3 Benefits
+1.3 Benefits

-- Organizations will be able to maintain consistent security and privacy protections for information across cloud platforms; dictate how different information is protected, such as having stronger protection for more-sensitive information; and retain visibility into how their - information is protected, to ensure consistent compliance with legal and business requirements.
+Organizations will be able to maintain consistent security and privacy protections for information across cloud platforms; dictate how different information is protected, such as having stronger protection for more-sensitive information; and retain visibility into how their information is protected, to ensure consistent compliance with legal and business requirements.

-- Technical staff will learn how to utilize commercial off-the-shelf technology and cloud services, to achieve trusted cloud implementations that protect cloud workloads and that support compliance initiatives. - Senior management and information security officers will be motivated to use trusted cloud technologies.
+- Technical staff will learn how to utilize commercial off-the-shelf technology and cloud services to achieve trusted cloud implementations that protect cloud workloads and support compliance initiatives. - Senior management and information security officers will be motivated to use trusted cloud technologies.

-250 2 How to Use This Guide
+2 How to Use This Guide